There is no escaping it.

 1. Model civil behavior.

-It’s critical that we model honorable discussion habits, whether we’re talking with a candidate at a community event or simply debating the merits of a news story at the dinner table.
+It’s critical that we model honorable discussion habits, whether we’re demanding answers from a congressional leader at a community event or simply debating the merits of a news story at the dinner table.
 It’s possible to disagree fervently, even persuasively, without playing dirty.

 Even if our kids aren't participating in the conversation, they are listening to the way we speak and the tone we take.
 If we resort to angry name calling as our preferred political discourse, we'll simply reinforce the terrible messages some news outlets are spreading.

 Strive to elevate the conversation by remaining calm and thoughtful, admitting the limits of what you know, and staying away from mudslinging yourself.